Biodiversity Heritage Library, CC

 Below is a chart found in an ALM tool.
-It's an attempt to borrow a concept from the manufacturing world that I believe has been misapplied to our domain.
-(There are several problems with this chart and I'll come back to another one of them in a later post, but for Sin #1, I want to highlight the use of the red line and the red dots.)
+It's an attempt to borrow a concept from the manufacturing world that we believe has been misapplied to our domain.
+(There are several problems with this chart and we'll come back to another one of them in a later post, but for Sin #1, we want to highlight the use of the red line and the red dots.)

 It's conceptually very similar to the first chart.
 The primary difference is the lack of a red line and red dots.
 This visualization is designed to allow teams to explore their evidence, enabling learning and improvement.
 You can hover over a dot and get the details about what happened, which should enable discussion.
 You can talk about probabilities to help gauge risk.
 You’ll see that 95% of all stories finish in 28 days; maybe that will help you make a service-level agreement commitment.